 All reports are notified to the Group Company Secretary, the Group Chief Executive and the Chairman of the Audit Committee, and are investigated independently by senior management who are not connected to the report.
 The outcome of investigations is reported to the Chairman of the Audit Committee and remedial action taken where necessary.

 This service is communicated to all employees with posters prominently visible at all sites, and a letter sent explaining the service to ensure that it remains visible and understood.
 The documents are also available on the Group intranet with all communications translated into several languages.
 There is a clear policy on how whistleblowing reports will be investigated and the Board is expressly clear that all reports made in good faith which are genuine and not malicious in intent, will not result in an employee or third party being subject to recriminations or disciplinary action.
-In 2018, there were two whistleblowing reports that were HR related.
+During 2019, there were two whistleblowing reports that were HR related.
 Both matters were thoroughly investigated and corrective actions taken.

 We have adopted a modern slavery and human trafficking statement, setting out our processes to ensure that this issue is not in existence in our operations or supply chain.
 The statement can be viewed here.
 Through repeatedly screening our supply chain using third party software and also physically inspecting our supply chain, we are confident that this is not an issue with our operations.
 Our Internal Audit function also checks the integrity of the supply chain as part of its internal audit programme.